By Don Nicholas • 11/23/2015

 Is there a product you use that makes you better at doing your job, or at life in general?
 Everyone appreciates a real opinion on products they can purchase, and affiliate links can make you money.
 Depending on the size of your audience, affiliate commissions can be a major money maker for you like it is for many bloggers.
 If you don’t already have an Amazon affiliate account, get on that.
 If it isn’t a product on Amazon, look at the site for the company or product for a link that says “affiliates”.
 Many sites have it at the very bottom of the site.

 Below is how AutoWeek reviews cars.
 One thing we like about this particular review is how they don’t just take one person’s word for it, they bring in three people to weigh in.

 Do you have more sources to share with our readers?
 Let us know in the comments!

-Amanda MacArthur contributed to this article which was originally published in 2012 and is frequently updated.
+Editor’s note: This article was originally published in 2012 and is frequently updated.

 Posted in Multiplatform Publishing Strategy